revk/ESP32-EPDSign/README.md

 ### http

 The module can use `https` (with letsencrypt certificate), but it is recommended you use `http` on a local network if you can do so safely, as `https` uses a lot more resources on the ESP module.

+## Connecting it to Wi-Fi

+When you first plug in the device, it will boot up and then expose a Wi-Fi access point, to which you can connect.
+It will have an SSID like `EPDSign-serialnumber`.

+Once connected to that SSID, you can then connect to the web server running on the device, at http://10.149.72.1.

+If you do not get the Settings page immediately, click "Settings" at the bottom of the landing page.
+Here, you can configure your own Wi-Fi network.